The Mercury primitive types are mapped to the following C types:

 MR_Integer is a typedef for a signed

-integral type whose size is the same size as a pointer of type ‘void *’;
+integral type which is the same size as a pointer of type ‘void *’;

 MR_Float is a typedef for